vbookshelf/Offline-MedAi-Console/README.md

 cd Desktop
 cd MedAi-Console-v1.0

-7. Paste this command into the terminal and press Enter cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command
+7. Paste this command into the terminal and press Enter:
+(This rewrites a file to itself.
+It fixes the “permission denied” error.) cat start-mac-app.command > temp && mv temp start-mac-app.command && chmod +x start-mac-app.command

 8. Open the MedAi-Console-v1.0 folder